TheToto/haxeformat/README.md

 qwkpkt is able to encode objects as well as full javascript classes, but is most efficient when using the Packet framework that you can see in the tests directory.

+# Installation
+qwkpkt is on npm, so it can be installed with *yarn add qwkpkt* or *npm install qwkpkt*.

+This release has not yet been thoroughly tested for in-browser use.

 # Formats
 ## Basic type encoding
 Almost anything can be serialized, simply create a Serializer instance, and start adding things.